Fun fact: today is National Whiskey Sour Day.

 Not like I really need “a day” for whiskey drinking—anyone who knows me personally knows that whiskey-, rye-, and bourbon-based drinks are my jam—but sadly it’s not just any day that you can find a good whiskey sour.

+There are tons of recipes out there for whiskey sour cocktails but no matter what recipe you use, it should start with a homemade sour mix for best results, IMHO.
 As the cliche saying asks, is the juice worth the squeeze?
-And in this case, the answer is a resounding hell yes, if you care about how your drinks taste.
+In this case, the answer is a resounding yes!, if you care about how your drinks taste.

-1 1/2 cups filtered water
+- 1 ½ cups water

-1 cup sugar
+- 1 cup white sugar

 Remove 1-2 thick strips of peel from each citrus fruit, being careful to just take the peel and leave the white pith behind, and set aside.

 Juice each of the citrus fruits to yield approximately ½ cup orange juice, ¼ cup lemon juice, and ¼ cup lime juice.

 Add the citrus peels to a small saucepan with the sugar, water, and citrus juices.

 Heat until the sugar has melted, swirling or stirring the pan occasionally.
 Simmer mixture until reduced slightly (it will be thicker and syrupy), about 15-20 minutes.
 Let cool completely and store, covered, in the refrigerator until ready to use.